Sai-Chakradhar-Mahendrakar/Digital-Insurance-Management-System/README.md

 # Digital Insurance Management System

-A modern, scalable platform for managing digital insurance operations.
-This project uses Docker and PostgreSQL for easy setup and deployment.
+A modern, scalable platform for managing digital insurance operations using SpringBoot(JAVA), VueJS(JAVASCRIPT).
+This project uses Docker and PostgreSQL for easy setup.

 ## Features